williamjingjiefeng/ChainableSearch/README.md

 •	Searching a variety of business entities with similar logic is common for line of business applications.

-•	It is imperative to store those searching behaviour as business rules and fire up them later when needed, instead of executing the search one by one upfront.
+•	It is imperative to store those searching behaviour as business rules and fire up them later when needed, instead of executing searches one by one upfront.

 •	Defining searching rules as chainable executables will help unify the way of both sync and async calling of action, and streamline the logic on previous